 - Indigenous mental health relapse prevention trial: a clinical trial in Indigenous remote communities which tested effectiveness of ‘motivational care planning’

-- Audits of Best Practice in Chronic Disease Extension: developed a mental health audit tool for remote services
+- Audits and Best Practice in Chronic Disease projects: developed a mental health and youth health audit tool for remote services

 - ‘Yarning about mental health’: Developed remote service provider training in cross cultural approaches to mental health